asepasdar/apidoc/README.md

 An API might authenticate you but not authorize you to make a certain request. **Why do APIs even need authentication?** For read-only **_APIs_**, sometimes users don’t need keys.
 But most commercial APIs do require authorization in the form of **_API_** keys or other methods.
 If you didn’t have any **security** with your **_API_**, users could make unlimited amounts of **_API_** calls without any kind of registration.
 Allowing unrestricted requests would make a revenue model for your **_API_** difficult.

 Additionally, without authentication, there wouldn’t be an easy way to associate requests with specific user data.
 And there wouldn’t be a way to protect against requests from malicious users that might delete another user’s data (such as by making DELETE requests on another’s account).

-There are several methods for authorization, but most often used are **_API keys_**, and **_OAuth or OAuth2_**.
+There are several methods for authorization, but most often used are **_API keys_**, and **_OAuth or OAuth2_** (We won't talk about this).

-API Keys require you to sign up for an API key in order to use when you send **_Request to API_**.
+**_API Keys_** require you to sign up for an API key in order to use when you send **_Request to API_**.
 The API key mainly functions as a way to identify the person making the API call (authenticating you to use the API).
+The API key might also be associated with a specific app that you register.
 ![Status Code](Assets/ApiKeys.png)

 #### **Keep it simple**